Ayush-sk-Pathak/Continuum/docs/ARCHITECTURE.md

 The Bridge Frame is generated using SDXL (Stable Diffusion XL) because:
 1. SDXL has mature, battle-tested ControlNet + IP-Adapter support
 2. Wan 2.1 is a VIDEO model without native IP-Adapter for single images
+   NOTE: The ComfyUI-IPAdapter-WAN extension DOES enable IP-Adapter injection into Wan's video UNet for multi-frame generation (see Section 3A.5).
+   However, for single-frame Bridge generation, SDXL remains preferred.
 3. One frame of SDXL "style" is immediately overwritten by Wan's video generation
 4. The identity lock is what matters, not the style of that single frame